gettyimages/quepid-adapter/README.md

 ## Custom Implementations

 Because all middleware search services are propietary and different, a custom implementation is required for each one.
-Look at the `quepid-proxy-uspto` project for an example implementation that uses the USPTO search API.
+Look at the `quepid-adapter-uspto` project for an example implementation that uses the USPTO search API.

-To make this project work with your middleware API service, simply copy the `quepid-proxy-uspto` project, modify the API definitions, and modify how the middleware search responses get converted to Solr documents.
+To make this project work with your middleware API service, simply copy the `quepid-adapter-uspto` project, modify the API definitions, and modify how the middleware search responses get converted to Solr documents.
 You will likely need to do this for two functions - one to perform the search and another get a single document by some unique identifier.

 ## Issues and Improvements

 Contributions are welcome.
-Please open a [GitHub issue](https://github.com/gettyimages/quepid-proxy/issues).
+Please open a [GitHub issue](https://github.com/gettyimages/quepid-adapter/issues).

 # License